 We do not know what antigen triggers IgAN, nor do we know whether IgAN results from defects in the body’s creation or elimination of immune complexes.
 There is evidence that immunoglobulin A is overproduced in the bone marrow of IgAN patients; some patients also show decreased capacity to remove immune complexes from their systems.

 Because so many IgAN patients have a cold or gastrointestinal illness shortly before the onset of symptoms in the kidneys, it is likely that IgAN starts with an immune response to infectious agents.
 Perhaps protracted exposure to antigens — as in a recurrent viral illness, or the multiple illnesses experienced by some IgAN patients — sends the immune system into overdrive.
 The blood of IgAN patients often shows high concentrations of IgA antibodies to a type of protein found in many bacteria, as well as antibodies to many viruses.
 Certain viruses, once established in the body as a low-level chronic infection, could serve as a continuing source of antigen for the formation of additional IgA immune complexes — and for the perpetuation of injury to the kidneys.
-It is quite common for IgAN to present after an individual has had an illness such as strep throat, ear infection, etc., that was treated with antibiotics.
+It is quite common for IgAN to present after an individual has had an illness, such as strep throat, ear infection, etc., that was treated with antibiotics.
 Antibiotics are effective against bacteria but not against viruses and can even suppress the immune system as far as viral infections are concerned, perhaps allowing a viral infection to become chronic.

 Viruses can also over-sensitize the immune system, inducing autoimmune reactions in which the body becomes allergic to itself.
-Few IgAN patients, however, show a positive anti-nuclear antibody test [ANA], which is an important tool in diagnosing such autoimmune diseases as systemic lupus erythematosus.
+Few IgAN patients, however, show a positive antinuclear antibody test [ANA], which is an important tool in diagnosing such autoimmune diseases as systemic lupus erythematosus.

 It’s clear that IgAN is not simply a kidney disease but rather an immunological disorder that affects the kidneys, as diabetes is an immunological disorder that affects the pancreas.
 It may also be a disease, like diabetes, that affects the micro blood vessels.
 If true, this would explain some common extra-renal symptoms, such as headaches, temporary vision problems, and difficulties concentrating.